maxbol/config/README.md

 These are my config files.
 Unless otherwise specified, they are shared with you under the terms of GPLv3.

+## Goals

+This nix config repository is designed with the ambition to be as clear, simple and understandable as possible (and thus easy to maintain/modify without breaking things).

+* No autoloading - Opt for barelling instead of maintaining inscrutable autoloading code
+* Design for 1 use case - my own.
+No extendability/inheritability by default.
+If you want to use something, copy it to your own repository and tweak it.
+You don't want to hold an upstream dependency to someone's dotfiles anyways.
+* Locality of behavior - Don't spread code that has to do with one system behavior (like themeing, boot, or whatever) across a bunch of modules in different places.
+Organize the repo based on what behavior is being controlled, rather than weird nix-like taxonomies (like "regular" modules vs feature modules).
+* No namespacing.
+These are my config files, for whose benefit would I be namespacing them?
+Opt for legibility instead, flatten everything as much as possible.

 ---

 # Migration from nix-dotfiles